 Prepare the cabbage

-The easiest way to prepare cabbage for stuffed cabbage rolls is to place the full head of clean cabbage in a pot of boiling water, cover with lid ajar and cook for 8 to 10 minutes.
-You can carefully flip cabbage over partway through.
+The easiest way to prepare cabbage for stuffed cabbage rolls is to carefully place the full head of clean cabbage in a pot of boiling water, cover with the lid ajar and cook for 8 to 10 minutes.
+You can carefully flip the cabbage over partway through.

 Tip: Don’t fill your pot of water to the brim.
 When you place the head of cabbage in there, it will displace some of the water.
 To be sure how much water you’ll need, test it out before bringing the water to boil.